-The type of treatment you need depends on where the cavity is located, how deep the hole extends, and how large it’s grown.
+The type of hole in tooth treatment depends on where the cavity is located, how deep the hole extends, and how large it’s grown.
 The first step is to remove any decay.
 Then your dentist fills the hole with porcelain, gold, silver, or composite resin.
 The most popular fillings are tooth-colored, so they don’t stand out.

 You may need to have the root removed, after which your tooth is covered with a crown.
 Because your family dentist is also a cosmetic dentist, you can count on getting the best options so your health and your appearance are preserved.